fatualux/rusted_drawer/README.md

 Plus, I need a GUI to launch the applications I keep in my Python virtual environment, my scripts, and so on.

-Till now, I have been using a launcher I wrote, based on bash and zenity, but now I'd like to learn something else.
+Till now, I have been using a launcher I wrote, based on bash and zenity, but now I'd like to try something else.

 [![Watch the video](demo/untitled.mp4)